zydou/arti/doc/dev/notes/keymgr-certificates.md

 ### Key certificate representation

-A key certificate will have the same `ArtiPath` as its subject key.
 The purpose and meaning of the certificate, as well as the algorithms of the subject and signing keys, will be given by the `KeyType` of the certificate (i.e. the file extension).